jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) they must be 16 years or older; and
   (b) they must have a creditable membership of a complying superannuation fund or a KiwiSaver scheme; and (c) they must not be entitled under schedule 1, clause 4 of the KiwiSaver Act 2006 or an equivalent provision to withdraw an amount from the scheme or fund; and
-  (cb) they must not have made a withdrawal under clause 12B of the KiwiSaver scheme rules (which relates to life-shortening congenital condition withdrawals); and
+  (cb) they must not have made a withdrawal under schedule 1, clause 12B of the KiwiSaver Act 2006 (which relates to life-shortening congenital condition withdrawals); and
   (cc) their taxable income, as determined under section MK 2B, must be $180,000 or less; and (d) they must reside mainly in New Zealand, or otherwise they must—
     (i) be an employee of the State services under the Public Service Act 2020 serving outside New Zealand; or